elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Update the provider plugins to a supported version for the new Velero release
 - Added support for anchors and aliases in override configs, not tested with merge aliases/tags
 - Changed the default limit for diskLimit alert, from 66 to 75
+- Changed some default resource requests and limits for multiple components
+- Gatekeeper audits every 10 min instead of 1 min
+- Gatekeeper audit only looks at the resource types mentioned in constraints, instead of all resource types

 ### Fixed